Resolving the Body-Order Paradox of Machine Learning Interatomic Potentials: Body-ordered energetics of hydrogen clusters

 For each $m$, energy contributions from the canonically complete set of $m$-mers are summed, then normalized by their total count and $m$ to yield the average body-ordered energy contribution, per atom.
 This allows for a ``fair'' comparison between the body-ordered contributions without any effects associated with the number of sub-clusters, which is largest when $m \approx N/2$.
 The resulting trends for sample 8-mers from low $\rho$ and high $\rho$ datasets are shown in Figure~\ref{fig:ref_bo}.

 In both cases, an oscillatory and divergent trend is observed in the DFT body-ordered energetics (black markers).
 A negative energy contribution is first observed at $m=2$, then a larger positive contribution at $m=3$, and the sign of $\tilde{V}^{(m)}_A$ continues to alternate with the magnitude increasing with $m$.
 The anticipated chemical trend between the low $\rho$ and high $\rho$ 8-mers is manifested as a difference in the magnitudes of $\tilde{V}^{(m)}_A$ across all $m$, with larger contributions observed for the high $\rho$ 8-mers over the low $\rho$ 8-mers.
-Similar trends persist at the full configuration interaction (FCI) theory level using DMRG, revealing that the apparent trend is not a mere consequence of the approximate nature of DFT~\cite{Broderick2024} (see Appendix~\ref{app:bo_frag} for further consideration of the DFT self-interaction error).
+Similar trends persist with the exact correlation treatment using DMRG, revealing that the apparent trend is not a mere consequence of the approximate nature of DFT~\cite{Broderick2024} (see Appendix~\ref{app:bo_frag} for further consideration of the DFT self-interaction error).

 Previously, long-range many-body interactions have been observed in 1D hydrogen chains of up to 50 atoms~\cite{Motta2020}, where strong antiferromagnetic (AFM) spin-spin correlations are present.
 Here, we also analyze spin-spin correlations $C_{ij}$ for representative 8-mers in three spatial dimensions, where $C_{ij} = \langle \hat{n}_{i\uparrow} \hat{n}_{j\downarrow}\rangle - \langle \hat{n}_{i\uparrow} \rangle \langle \hat{n}_{j\downarrow}\rangle$.
 Figure~\ref{fig:ref_bo} reveals that both low and high $\rho$ 8-mers display substantial spin-spin correlations across all atomic pairs, thereby contributing to the apparent non-convergence of the body-ordered energetics.
 The correlation patterns reveal distinct behaviors between the two density regimes: in the low $\rho$ 8-mer, strong correlations are present between bonded atom pairs, and non-negligible correlations also persist between the intermolecular pairs.
 The high $\rho$ 8-mer exhibits stronger and more delocalized spin correlations across all pairs within the cluster.